ericoporto/ags-manual-wiki/ImportingFunctionsAndVariables.md

     export public_variable;

+The `export` statement needs only variable's name and nothing else.

-And then declare variable's import for other scripts to see, presumably in the script A header:
+Then declare variable's import for other scripts to see, presumably *in the script A header*:

     import int public_variable;

-The name and type must match the script's variable.
+Both the name and type must match the variable's own declaration exactly.

 To put this simply, the import declaration lets other scripts see this variable, and the export command actually connects existing variable to that declaration.